RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/49-EPH.md

 <sup>16</sup> Above all, taking the shield of faith, wherewith ye shall be able to quench all the fiery darts of the wicked.
 <sup>17</sup> And take the helmet of salvation, and the sword of the Spirit, which is the word of God:
 <sup>18</sup> Praying always with all prayer and supplication in the Spirit, and watching thereunto with all perseverance and supplication for all saints;
-<sup>19</sup> And for me, that utterance may be given unto me, that I may open my mouth boldly , to make known the mystery of the gospel,
+<sup>19</sup> And for me, that utterance may be given unto me, that I may open my mouth boldly, to make known the mystery of the gospel,
 <sup>20</sup> For which I am an ambassador in bonds: that therein I may speak boldly, as I ought to speak.
 <sup>21</sup> But that ye also may know my affairs, [and] how I do, Tychicus, a beloved brother and faithful minister in the Lord, shall make known to you all things:
 <sup>22</sup> Whom I have sent unto you for the same purpose, that ye might know our affairs, and [that] he might comfort your hearts.